zhuchini/100-days-of-code/log.md

 **Today's Progress**: Worked on the React curriculum from FCC.

 **Thoughts**: I woke up at 4AM and I must say it is really great to get work done early in the morning.

+### Day 36 July 22

+**Today's Progress**: Completed React on FCC.

+**Thoughts**: I don't think FCC is meant for me.
+I don't learn by reading and most of the code is already done for me which I don't like.